jacobprudhomme/typeclassopedia-exercises/README.md

 * Normalize presentation of laws (some use LaTeX, some use Markdown)
 * Add laws where applicable (for example, `ArrowLoop` has many laws that are not mentioned in the Typeclassopedia, but are in the documentation)
 * Check over rendered documents to make sure everything is consistent
+* Maybe find a better way to build and typecheck the documents (for example, use [`lhs2tex`](https://github.com/kosmikus/lhs2tex) and convert the LaTeX output to Markdown somehow, like with [`latex-to-internet`](https://github.com/loopspace/latex-to-internet).
+Or, wait until GHC [natively supports Literate Markdown](https://gitlab.haskell.org/ghc/ghc/-/wikis/literate-markdown))